eddelbuettel/binb/README.md

 Most modern desktop systems make it easy to install additional fonts as a user.
 However, instructions vary so please see for your particular system.

+### See Also

+- [linl](https://github.com/eddelbuettel/linl): Linl is not Letter: LaTeX letters from RMarkdown
+- [pinp](https://github.com/eddelbuettel/pinp): Pinp is not PNAS: Snazzy one-or two column short papers or vignettes
+- [tint](https://github.com/eddelbuettel/tint): tint is not tufte: Beautiful pdf or html handout or writeups

+and the [minm](https://github.com/eddelbuettel/minm) package installing all of them.

 ### Authors

 Dirk Eddelbuettel, Ista Zahn and Rob Hyndman